 It was discussion around whether peers collude in the commission of vehicle crime offences that led Darryl to mention how peer pressure had been a factor in some of the offences he had committed.
 Age was important in this context because being younger was associated with being more susceptible to acting on impulse when in the company of peers:

-Darryl (33): Certainly as I got older, and more in control of….of what decisions I made….I was… I was perhaps encouraged to do stuff like that again but never really y’know, decided to make that decision to.
+Darryl (33): Certainly as I got older, and more in control of… of what decisions I made… I was… I was perhaps encouraged to do stuff like that again but never really y’know, decided to make that decision to.

 Emphasis of risk calculation (Cornish and Clarke (2014), might have a significant role to play in helping with desistance, but a change in age appears to be significant of itself.
 It appeared to be a key factor in helping participants to turn their backs on offending since it was perceived as an activity that would only be expected of younger, more care-free generations: